anthonyshull/vuejs-training/README.md

 Here's something else: we can add tasks, but we can't delete them yet.
 Let's do that.

-Again, we'll start from the template and move up the chain.
+Again, we'll start from the template and move up the chain--from our script to the parent components.
 Add a button to the template with a click emitter.

 ```html
 <!--- task.vue -->